ckorikov/wolfram_russianhack18_scr1/docs/documentation.md

 ### Transactions to memory
 This example shows how to trace data manually with Wolfram Mathematica.
 Also, we calculate a list of frequent addresses which is accessed by SCR1 for a particular program (dhrystone).

 <img src="dbus_top_dhrystone.png" width="20%"/>

 ### Develop new devices: branch predictor
-Our solution provides loads of data about microcontroller.
-Engineers may use these data to design or optimise modules.
+Our solution provides loads of data about the core.
+Engineers can use these data to design or optimise modules.
 For instance, we can get information about branching of SCR1 and use this data for developing a branch predictor module.

 The purpose of the branch predictor is to improve the flow in the instruction pipeline.
 Branch predictors play a critical role in achieving high performance